 The primary factor that influences the portrayal of navigation information is the operational situation.
 In turn, what information is required depends on the voyage requirements, situational needs, operational perspective (shipborne or shore-based), and levels of information.

-Voyage Requirements
+Voyage requirements

 The type or amount of navigation-related information that will be portrayed by shipborne or shore-based users falls into two main categories - strategic and tactical overviews: